stshow/colemak/README.md

 # colemak
 A brief README for transitioning to Colemak, an ergonomic alternative to QWERTY.
-Colemak is a built-in for most modern Linux distros, but custom XKB profiles are necessary to use Tarmak.
+Colemak is a built-in for most modern Linux distros, but custom XKB layouts are necessary to use Tarmak.

 ## Standard US PC105 layout (QWERTY)